 Once the initial symptoms subside, some people are able to manage their seborrheic dermatitis by using ketoconazole shampoos just a week.

 Ketoconazole is considered safe.
 Studies haven’t shown that it irritates the skin or causes other side effects.

 Coal tar suppresses fungus and decreases inflammation.
 This ingredient may even reduce sebum production.

-Studies have revealed that coal tar is just as effective as ketoconazole with its ability to reduce fungal growth.
+Studies have revealed that coal tar is as ketoconazole with its ability to reduce fungal growth.